Documentation for Olsen

 Header Bar Options

 Here you can toggle the social icons on the header, toggle the search form, enable the sticky menu option, add padding the the logo, change its font size and letter spacing.
 Additionally you can modify the colors of various header elements.

-Here you can create and assing menus to the theme.
+Here you can create and assign menus to the theme.
 The theme features two menu locations, one on the header and one on the footer.
 The footer menu does not support sub menu items.
 To learn more about menu creation check out the Codex’s menu user guide here.

 In this tab you can modify the site’s title, tagline, logo, footer logo and site icon.

 Here you can independently modify the blog layout, the category/tag layout and the layout for the rest of your pages.
 Additionally you can configure the length of the automatic excerpt and choose between numbered and older/newer pagination.

 Front Page Carousel

 This tab allows you to configure the homepage’s slider.
-You can toggle its apperance and automatic slide functionality.
+You can toggle its appearance and automatic slide functionality.
 The images displayed on the slider are featured images pulled from your post, you can select a source post category via the drop down or fill in individual post ids in the text box below if you don’t want entire categories to appear on the slider, to learn how to find an individual post’s ID check this article.
 You can also limit the number of posts on it, change the effect and adjust the slideshow speed.